BrownianNotion/BitDistiller/readme.md

 2. Does this approach work for 1/1.58 bit quantisation?
 3. How does the choice of teacher model affect performance?

 The results of our experiments can be found in `results.md`.
-In the summary, the answers to the three questions above were:
+In summary, the answers to the three questions above were:
-1. Yes, though not as well for 1B than 3B or 7B.
+1. Yes, though not as well for 1B than for 3B or 7B.
 The model degrades slightly more compared to its full-precision counterpart.
 2. No, we found that the model performed no better than a random baseline on a the same multiple-choice QA benchmarks as the original BitDistiller paper.
 3. Unclear.
 We found no statistically siginficant improvement or degradation for 1B, and conflicting data for 3B.